imarc/handbook/creative.markdown

 	Build out the design to match how it was envisioned by the Designer;
 	Adhere to web best practices established by UX Engineers

 Designers stick with the project even after the creative phase is complete—just because a composition is approved does not mean the job is done.
-Designers both review and assist in building iMarc projects.
+Designers both review and assist in building Imarc projects.
 This ensures consistency throughout the full duration of the project, shepherding the vision established during the creative phase.